hallucinogenizer/personal-hugo-blog/content/posts/javascript-functions-returning-functions.md

 ```

 ## Why
-Once you neatly wrap your head around how the **super function** works, we can look at why you would want to use it.
+Once you neatly wrap your head around how the **curried function** works, we can look at why you would want to use it.
 Let's look at a few cases:

 > If you need a non-React example, read Case 2 instead of Case 1
 ### Case 1: Problem